Studio

 Sarah Gillett

 Sarah Gillett is an artist and writer investigating the life of things across space and time.
 She graduated with an MA in printmaking from the Royal College of Art in 2015.
-Her practice explores histories of belief, ritual and storytelling in order to question our place in the universe today.
+Her practice explores histories of objects and storytelling in order to question our place in the universe today.
 Sarah manages the stories on our website.

 Eleanor May Watson